ColeFrancis/LOI/README.md

 - Test abilitybof time wheel to wrap around
 - swap all usize for u32

+- add way to change how metastable operations are handled
+    - maybe additional argument to run?

 - Implement ability to build a circuit from a graph.
     - Graph.build_circuit() or circuit.from_graph()
     - returns Result <(inputs: Vec<NetId>, outputs: Vec<NetId>, Circuit), circuitbbuild error>